A number of Greek web sites offer for download a very strange Excel form.

 It turns out that a clever soul thought it would be cute to replicate the paper-based form on a computer, despite the fact that computer-printed output is legible without having to put each letter in a separate box.
 So he (I somehow doubt it was a she) created a form where you could type your name in the yellow area on the right, and Excel formulas would neatly place the uppercase of each letter in its own cell.
 See the example below.

 Along the way, somebody completely missed the point of both computer-based forms, and the original Excel form's attempt to replicate its hand-written predecessor.
 He or she (could be both) removed the formulas from the boxes, and painted their area yellow, so one could fill-in the cells one by one.

 Mystery solved.
-Moral: never underestimate human inventivness and stupidity!Read and post comments, or share through
+Moral: never underestimate human inventivness and stupidity!Read and post comments.

 Last modified: Thursday, October 16, 2008 5:36 pm